 During this time of religious decline, self-help and spirituality book sales have thrived.
 While people don't want to have to toe the line and adhere to some middle-man's interpretation of God's commandments, we still seem to want some sort of support in living a meaningful, spiritually satisfying life.
 In a sense, many yearn for what has been lost in the rejection of religious traditions.
-We don't want to throw out the baby with the bathwater.
-We want to experience for ourselves the living God.
+We want to experience for ourselves the living Mystery.

 One reason I was drawn to Zen practice is because of how the teachings are offered.
 Most of us have heard the cliche, "if you meet the Buddha on the road, kill the Buddha."
 In other words, don't believe in a Buddha outside yourself.
 And it is common knowledge that Buddha said, in short, "don't take my word for it.
 Test these teachings out, and only embrace what you can verify for yourself."
 For American rugged individualists, this has a kind of On the Road Jack Kerouac appeal.
 Set out on a journey to find yourself.
 "I don't need anybody but me."
 Buddhist teachings even have appeal to rationalists.
 The arguments about non-self, for example, can be expressed as rigorous philosophical claims.